SalesConnection/Caction-Support/docs/Start_Up_Guide.md

 Your organization may require two-factor authentication or use single sign-on (SSO).<br>

-If you've joined your organization's Workspace, you can always create your own separate Workspace using the same account, or create a separate ClickUp account with a different email address.<br>
+If you've joined your organization's Workspace, you can always create your own separate Workspace using the same account, or create a separate ClickUp account with a different email address.<br><br>

 ## What's my user type?